-Our composition courses support the general education core and the writing across the curriculum program, focusing on process-based writing that offers students opportunities for revision and editing.
+Our composition courses support the general education core, focusing on processbased writing that offers students opportunities for revision and editing.
 The composition sequence is two courses, ENG 121: Composition I and ENG 123: Composition II (Writing with Research), which progress from a focus on the fundamentals of argument and the rhetorical situation to the complexities of integrating quality research into an argument.
 We also offer ENG 105: College Composition as a precursor to this sequence for students who need review of foundational writing skills.
 ENG 190: Honors Composition serves in place of this composition sequence for Honors Program students.
-In addition, our first-semester writing courses integrate research skills through the Spirit of Inquiry project: a collaboration with our research librarians to expose students to college-level research strategies and practices.
+In addition, we collaborate with our research librarians to integrate research skills in these courses and expose students to college-level strategies.